Fleeting (memories)

 The project started in Baltimore during an artist residency at the Baltimore Jewelry Center in July 2022.

-For this work I visit different museums.
-After the museum visits, I then try to create the objects that I still remember from my memory.
-I do not take any pictures, make any sketches or notes.
-I work solely with my memory.
+For this work I visited different museums and I then tried to re-create the objects that I still remembered from my memory.

 Perception and memory are influenced by many factors.
 How concentrated am I?
 How is the piece presented?
 Can I see everything?
 Am I distracted by bystanders?

 The first carvings were casted in fine silver.
-Further objects will remain in wax, as this material is better suited to the fleeting nature of our memory.
+Further objects remained in wax, or were reproduced in (remembered) original materials.

 The results do not intend to be exact copies of the originals.
 Moreover, they shall visualize the unreliability of (my) memory.
 It changes the world even when I try to focus.